 After not having been in the ring since she finished her championship in 2001, we decided to enter Lena in the 12 and older Veteran Bitch class at the 2009 ASSA National Specialty.
 At 13 1/2 years of age, there was only one bitch in the class older than her.
 Lena placed third in the very competitive class, behind an ASSA National Specialty BOS/AOM winner and an ASSA National Specialty BOB winner.
 She looked as gorgeous as ever and moved effortlessly around the ring.
 We lost our dearest Lena on January 1, 2010 at 14 years of age.
 We enjoy seeing her live on through all of her offspring here at Crestar.

-We rarely breed anymore (one litter every five years or so), but when we do our goal is to produce healthy, happy puppies.
-We guarantee our puppies to be in good health at the time of sale and provide a written health guarantee.
-All companion puppies are sold on spay/neuter contracts and with non-breeding/limited registrations.
+We don't breed anymore, but when did, our goal was to produce healthy, happy puppies.
+We guaranteed puppies to be in good health at the time of sale and provided a written health guarantee.
+All companion puppies were sold on spay/neuter contracts and with non-breeding/limited registrations.